 Our summer alumni are the best ambassadors of our programmes: they experienced the magic of the summer first hand, and helped make past years an enormous success!
 Read some of their experiences here.

-Chrissie is currently a third year bachelor student in Calgary, Canada and joined us for Urban Studies: Planning and Living in Cities in 2019.
-As an interior design student she wanted to expand her knowledge further and discover how designers and architects can contribute to create a seamless relationship between the exterior surroundings and the interior of buildings within a city.
-"This programme has met and surpassed all my expectations, from delivering us insightful information within the lectures, to the multiple excursions we embarked on in the cities of Amsterdam, Rotterdam, Brussels and Antwerp.
-One of the most valuable things I was able to take away from this experience, was the various friendships I have made with amazing people from all over the world.
-Not only did everyone bring a breath of fresh air within the classroom, but it was truly remarkable to hear and learn about other cultures and cultivate long lasting friendships."
+As an interior design student, Chrissie wanted to expand her knowledge and discover how designers and architects can contribute to create a seamless relationship between the exterior surroundings and the interior of buildings within a city.
+"This programme has met and surpassed all my expectations, from delivering insightful information within the lectures, to the multiple excursions we embarked on.
+One of the most valuable things I was able to take away from this experience was the various friendships I have made with amazing people from all over the world.
+It was truly remarkable to hear and learn about other cultures and cultivate long-lasting friendships."

-Varvara joined us last summer for our programme on Activism and Social Change.
-She studies Sociology in Moscow and was looking for a study abroad experience that would complement her current studies well.
+Varvara joined us in summer 2019 for our programme on Activism and Social Change.
+She studies Sociology in Moscow and was looking for a study abroad experience that would nicely complement her current studies.
 "The most interesting topic for me was the role of social networks in organizing a social movement: an intriguing issue in today's world."
 She was a bit nervous to make the trip, but it was definitely worth it: "Not only to better understand the subject matter, but also to get to know many wonderful people from around the world!"

-Sarah currently works as a teacher in Hong Kong and joined us last summer for our course on Mindfulness and Compassion-based Interventions.
+Sarah currently works as a teacher in Hong Kong and joined our course on Mindfulness and Compassion-based Interventions.
 As a teacher she finds it very important to have a philosophy of education that centers on contemplative practices and to do research, implement strategy and collaborate with her colleagues on this subject.
-She was excited for the opportunity to learn from a variety of professionals and researchers in the field.
 "The icing on the cake is that the course was at the UvA in the heart of Amsterdam!
-Whilst there, I fell in love with the city, the people and was invigorated by the classroom conversations.
-I am currently back to work and have already applied some of the strategies I learned during my summer school experience.
-I am thankful for the time and it has fueled a desire to continue to learn and apply meditative and contemplative practices in my personal and professional life."
+I fell in love with the city and was invigorated by the classroom conversations.
+Now back at work, I've already applied some of the strategies I learned."

-Yevheniia is a PhD candidate from Ukraine on the topic of alcohol addiction formation among adult children of migrant workers.
+Yevheniia is a PhD candidate studying alcohol addiction formation among the adult children of migrant workers.
 She was very happy to be able to join our Summer Institute on Addiction in 2019: “It was super helpful for my PhD and my work as a psychologist.
-The course was amazing because of the programme itself as well as the people.
-It was great to have so many PhD candidates and other professionals in the group to exchange experiences with.
 One of my favorite parts of the programme was a trip to the Trimbos institute in The Hague where we learned more about prevention on all levels.
-I also really enjoyed the guest lecture by Rik van Lunsen, he had a great sense of humour and changed my view on sex addiction”
+I also really enjoyed the guest lecture by Rik van Lunsen, he had a great sense of humour and changed my view on sex addiction.”